couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

 single node.

 Be aware that you can also use the `cbrestore 2.0` tool to restore backup data onto a 1.8.x cluster.
-See **Couldn't resolve xref tag: couchbase-restore-1.8-with-2.0**.
+See [cbrestore Tool](couchbase-manual-ready.html#couchbase-admin-cmdline-cbrestore).

 <a id="couchbase-admin-cmdline-cbrestore"></a>